Pingviini: The Turenki ice cream factory

-Pingviini products are developed and produced at the Fronen Finland ice cream factory in Turenki, Janakkala.
+Pingviini products are developed and produced at the Froneri Finland ice cream factory in Turenki, Janakkala.
 The Turenki ice cream factory was built in 1962 to meet the increase of ice cream consumption in Finland.
 Nowadays the factory is one of the largest and most modern ice cream factories in the Nordic countries and employs about 200 people, or as much as 300 people during high season.

 The baseline of the ice cream development in the Turenki factory is meeting the flavour and quality demands of the Finnish consumers.
 For example the Aino ice cream product line including Nordic berry flavours such as cranberry, blueberry and Arctic cloudberry as well as liquorice has been developed in Turenki.
 In 2019 the Aino product line was joined by Aino oat ice cream.

 There is an ice cream bar at the factory yard, meant for guest groups and educational use.
 Many schoolchild groups all over the Finland visit the ice cream bar.
 At the height of the class trip season in May there are about 1500 to 2000 visitors.